a2 Pilot Awards

 How many a2 Pilot Awards are available?

-We anticipate that 20-30 pilot awards will be issued in the fourth year of this 5-year program.
+We anticipate that 20-30 pilot awards will be issued in the fifth year of this 5-year program.

 How much funding is available?

-Each pilot project can request, with justification, up to $200,000 in direct costs to be expended within a 12-month period (typical requests are in the $50,000 to $100,000 range).
+Each pilot project can request, with justification, up to $200,000 in direct costs to be expended within a 12-month period.
+Most funded projects do not exceed $100,000 in direct costs, but higher levels of funding (up to $200,000 in direct costs) will also be considered with appropriate justification.
 Individual AITCs may impose additional restrictions on costs; applicants should consult specific AITC requests for applications for additional budgetary guidance.

 Larger projects supported by multiple AITCs are possible; however, multi-AITC applications will only be considered if all AITCs from which support is requested have been consulted and provided preliminary approval prior to submission.